akseidel/pywordletool/README.md

 * The **exp** value is the guess' expected size for the resulting word outcome.
 Expected size is the sum of the probability weighted word outcome sizes.
 * The **p2** value is the outcomes size population variance.
 This value is useful.
 It is a measure of how variable the outcome sizes are resulting from a guess candidate.
 When candidates have the same number of outcomes, select the candidate that has the smallest **p2**.
 Doing so removes the chance the solution will be a member of the larger outcomes because the outcome sizes vary less in size.
 When candidates vary in **p2** you will see they have differing maximum outcome sizes.
 * Larger **Entropy** values typically, but not always, go with the largest outcome qty having the smallest **min-max** value and smallest **p2** value.
 The NYT WordleBot selects by its expected number of steps to solution calculation, which is closely coupled to the **Entropy** value.
 * Optimal outcome analysis should always be performed on the total selection list that contains multiple letters.
-The analysis is for selecting words that puts the solution into smaller remaining word sets.
-The larger candidate selection pool provides more outcome opportunities will be available.

 !['Verbose Window Bottom Image'](InfoImages/PYWTVerboseGrpsBot.png)